seemathapliyal79/docker/docker-swarm.md

 docker swarm join-token worker

 ## Some related commands of swarm cluster
-''Demote one or more nodes from manager in the swarm '' docker node demote docker node inspect						## Display detailed information on one or more nodes ## docker node ls							## List nodes in the swarm
+	# Demote one or more nodes from manager in the swarm #
+docker node demote
+docker node inspect						## Display detailed information on one or more nodes ## docker node ls							## List nodes in the swarm